kritish-dhaubanjar/cisco-lab-exercises/README.md

 - Messages are sent using multicast
 - Automatically poerform equal cost load balancing on up to 4 paths by default, max 16 paths
 - EIGRP is the only routing protocol capable of UnEqual Cost Multi Path.
 It must be manually configured to support this.

+**Metric**
+- EIGRP Metric Cost = Uses bandwidth + delay of links to calculate metric
+- (Load & reliability can also be considered but ignored by default)
+- A fixed delay value is used based on interface bandwidth, this protocol doesn't dynamically measure current delay
+- Can manually configure the delay of links to manipulate path

 ## Equal Cost Multi Path (ECMP)
 - If multiple paths to a destination have an equal metric, the router will enter all of the paths into the routing table